• Skip to primary navigation

 Before I Wake by Kyle M. Scott – 4 Stars

-When a man wakes up with a nasty hangover, he goes through the motion of getting his day started but soon realizing something is wrong.
+When a man wakes up with a nasty hangover, he goes through the motion of getting his day started but soon realizes something is wrong.
 All of the people aren’t buzzing around the neighborhood like they usually are, and his wife is missing.
 But that’s not the worst of it… This tale kept me on my toes!
 Such an eerie and dark tale of regret.

 A Gathering in the Woods by Mike Duke – Four Stars